-This week I’d like to introduce you to the idea that real power in the workplace is power ‘with’ people, not ‘over’ them.
-When I say ‘real power’ I mean the power to solve problems, generate ideas – and get things done – so we can deliver the results expected of us as leaders.
+This week I’d like to revisit the idea that real power in the workplace is power ‘with’ people, not ‘over’ them.
+When I say ‘real power’ I mean the power to correct mistakes, solve problems, generate ideas – and get things done – so we can deliver the results expected of us as leaders.
 Here’s an example:

 The scene: I was asked to conduct a customer service training program with a major bank – and was given three branches to work with as a pilot project.
 One branch was located in a massive strip mall that was undergoing a total renovation.
 Business was down roughly 50% among all the businesses – including my test branch.
 The mall was like a war zone.
 The word ‘dangerous’ came to mind as I navigated to the branch for the first time.